abilandz/PH8124/Lecture_7/Lecture_7.md

 [1]+    15 Running                 sleep 10m &
 ```

-The following output literally means that in the current terminal session there is one job launched with the command input **sleep 10m &** , which is at the moment in the state 'Running' (other possible states are 'Done', 'Terminated', 'Hangup', 'Stopped', 'Aborted', 'Quit', 'Interrupt', etc., more on this later), whose job number is ```[1]``` and whose PID is ```15``` .
-If we execute another command, e.g.
+The above output literally means that in the current terminal session there is one job, which:

+*  was started with the command input **sleep 10m &**

+* at the moment is in the state 'Running'

+* its job number is ```[1]```

+* its PID is ```15```

+Other possible job states include 'Done', 'Terminated', 'Hangup', 'Stopped', 'Aborted', 'Quit', 'Interrupt', etc., and some of them are discussed in detail later.

+If we execute another command, for instance:

 ```bash
 sleep 20m &
 jobs -l
 ```

-we now see both of them running in the background (remember, we use **sleep** for its simplicity, but what is explained here applies to any other command):
+we now see that both commands are running in parallel in the background (remember, we use **sleep** for its simplicity of usage, but what is explained here applies to any other command):

 ```bash
 [1]-    15 Running                 sleep 10m &
 [2]+    17 Running                 sleep 20m &
 ```

-In the above output, symbol ```+``` next to the job number indicates the most recent job sent to background, while symbol ```-``` indicates the one before the most recent job sent to the background.
-Only these two jobs get special notation in the output of **jobs** command.
+In the above output, symbol ```+``` next to the job number indicates the most recent job sent to background in the current terminal, while symbol ```-``` indicates the one before the most recent job sent to the background.
+Only these two jobs get the special treatment and notation in the output of **jobs** command.

-As the very basic example, we now demonstrate how the job can be terminated programmatically.
-If you want to terminate the particular job, you need to use the shell built-in command **kill**, and you can do it either by specifying job number as an argument:
+We now demonstrate how the running job or process can be terminated programmatically.
+To terminate the particular job, we need to use the **Bash** built-in command **kill**, either by specifying job number or PID as an argument.
+The syntax is a bit different, to kill a job by job number we use:

 ```bash
 kill %2
 ```

- or via PID:
+ and to kill a job via PID we use:

 ```bash
 kill 17
 ```

-Note the usage of percentage symbol ```%``` in the first example: Without it, shell would attempt to kill the process with system-wide PID 2.
-Only after the percentage symbol ```%``` is being used, shell will interpret the following number as the job number, which is specific and known only to the current shell.
-Note also that only the second version can be used from any shell.
-Later we will see that command **kill**, despite its name, can do much more than mere termination of running jobs.
+Note the usage of percentage symbol ```%``` in the first case---without it, **Bash** would attempt to kill the process with system-wide PID 2.
+Only after the percentage symbol ```%``` is used, **Bash** will interpret the following number as the job number, which is specific and known only to the current terminal.
+Note also that only the second version can be used from any terminal, as PID of any job or process is the same in all terminals.
+Later we will see that the command **kill**, despite its terse name, can do much more than mere termination of running jobs.

-We have seen how we can get the list of all background jobs launched from the current shell with **jobs -l** command.
-With the more general command named **top** we can get the list of all running processes on the computer, from all users, and not only background jobs.
+We have seen already how we can get the list of all background jobs started from the current terminal with **jobs -l** command.
+With the more general command named **top** we can get the list of all running processes on the computer, from all users, running both in foreground and background.

 After executing in the terminal: